 DSD is a fairly rare file format despite its performance.
 For many audiophiles, DSD is the format par excellence.
 It is differentiated by its conversion method called Delta Sigma.

 Octavio Stream is a WI-FI network player that allows you to stream music from streaming services (Qobuz, Tidal, Deezer, Spotify and Apple Music) to Hi-Fi audio systems.
-The Octavio Stream has a Burr DAC Brown PCM5102A which supports the majority of formats such as MP3, OGG, WMA, APE, ALAC and FLAC and which supports resolutions up to 24 bits/192 kHz.
+The Octavio Stream has a Burr Brown PCM5102A DAC that supports the majority of formats such as MP3, OGG, WMA, APE, ALAC and FLAC and supports resolutions up to 24-bit/192 kHz.

-In conclusion, there are many different audio file formats that cater to different uses.
-The key is to find the balance between sound quality and practicality of storage and playback.
-It's also worth considering the devices you're streaming your music to.
+There are many different audio file formats that cater to different uses.
+It's all about finding the balance between sound quality and the convenience of storage and playback.
+You should also consider the devices you're streaming your music to.

-Today, with storage constraints decreasing and throughput increasing, better quality file formats are likely to become more widely available.
+Today, with storage constraints decreasing and speeds increasing, higher quality file formats are set to become more widespread.